jed-gore/chatgpt_management_transcripts/README.md

-# <font color = blue>A test of using ChatGPT to generate substitute data for language model classifier training </font>
+# A test using ChatGPT to generate substitute data for language model classifier training

 # PROBLEM